 California's cities are far from that ideal.
-For nearly a century, the state has consistently prioritized infrastructure for cars over clean and affordable mobility for people: demolishing entire neighborhoods to make room for freeways, under-funding public transit, and engineering street designs that encourage unsafe driving at the expense of public health and human life.
+For nearly a century, the state has consistently prioritized infrastructure for cars over safe and affordable mobility for people: demolishing entire neighborhoods to make room for freeways, under-funding public transit, and engineering street designs that encourage unsafe driving at the expense of public health and human life.

-The result has been an unmitigated human and environmental disaster.
-Once-thriving communities of color are carved up and depopulated, replaced by concrete overpasses.
+The result has been a human and environmental disaster.
+Once-thriving communities of color have been carved up by pollution-spewing freeways and depopulated.
 Traffic collisions kill thousands of Californians annually - a grim toll that has only worsened in recent years.
 Car smog chokes the air of California, leaving its cities with some of the worst air quality in the United States.

 The long-term climate impacts are less visible but no less insidious.
 Thanks in large part to California's car-oriented land use policies, transportation is the biggest source of climate pollution in the state.
-In fact, recent research has made clear that California has no viable path to meeting its climate goals unless we significantly reduce driving.
+In fact, recent research has made clear that California has no viable path to meeting its climate goals unless we significantly reduce driving - even assuming widespread electric vehicle adoption.